Last verified: today

 Red Flags to Watch For

-- Vaginal use during pregnancy should only be done under medical supervision — it can accelerate labor
+- Vaginal use during pregnancy should only be done under medical supervision — self-administering EPO to induce labor is risky without clinical oversight.

-- Most clinical trials are small (under 50 participants per group) and short-term (4–12 weeks), limiting confidence in results
+- Most studies are small (under 50 participants per group), limiting confidence in results.

 Research Sources